uit-hdl/uit-hdl.github.io/publications.md

 # Theses
+1. Sidra Tahi.
+[Can a code snippet portal contribute to greater learning outcomes in other fields of science and technology?](https://munin.uit.no/handle/10037/22348).
+Master's thesis.
+Dept. of Computer Science, UiT The Arctic University of Norway.
+June 2021.
+2. Anton Garri Fagerbakk.
+[Keeping Up with the Market: Extracting competencies from Norwegian job listings].
+Master's thesis.
+Dept. of Computer Science, UiT The Arctic University of Norway.
+May 2021.
+3. Alvaro Martinez Fernandez.
+[GeneNet VR: Large biological networks in virtual teality using inexpensive hardware](https://munin.uit.no/handle/10037/20518).
+Master's thesis.
+Dept. of Computer Science, UiT The Arctic University of Norway.
+November 2020.
-1. Tengel Ekrem Skar.
+4. Tengel Ekrem Skar.
 [Scalable exploration of population-scale drug consumption data](https://munin.uit.no/handle/10037/15776).
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 June 2019.
-2. Einar Holsbø.
+5. Einar Holsbø.
 [Small data: practical modeling issues in human-model -omic data](https://munin.uit.no/handle/10037/12898).
 Ph.
 D. thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 February 2019.
-3. Bjørn Fjukstad.
+6. Bjørn Fjukstad.
 [Toward Reproducible Analysis and Exploration of High-Throughput Biological Datasets](https://munin.uit.no/handle/10037/14576).
 Ph.
 D. thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 January 2019.
-4. Tim Alexander Teige.
+7. Tim Alexander Teige.
 [Auto scaling framework, simulator, and algorithms for the META-pipe backend](https://munin.uit.no/handle/10037/12898).
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 June 2018.
-5. Nina Angelvik.
+8. Nina Angelvik.
 [Data management platform for citizen science education projects](https://munin.uit.no/handle/10037/12893).
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 May 2018.
-6. Mike Voets.
+9. Mike Voets.
 [Deep Learning: From Data Extraction to Large-Scale Analysis](https://munin.uit.no/handle/10037/12808).
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 May 2018.
-7. Johan Fredrik Eggen Ravn. *Detection of Wheezes and Breathing Phases using Deep Convolutional Neural Networks*.
+10. Johan Fredrik Eggen Ravn. *Detection of Wheezes and Breathing Phases using Deep Convolutional Neural Networks*.
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 June 2017.
-8. Espen Mikal Robertsen.
+11. Espen Mikal Robertsen.
 [META-pipe – Distributed Pipeline Analysis of Marine Metagenomic Sequence Data](https://munin.uit.no/handle/10037/11180).
 Ph.
 D. thesis.
 Dept. of Chemistry.
 UiT The Arctic University of Norway.
 February 2017.
-9. Edvard Pedersen.
+12. Edvard Pedersen.
 [A Data Management Model For Large-Scale Bioinformatics Analysis](https://munin.uit.no/handle/10037/10944).
 Ph.
 D. thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 September 2016.
-10. Jarl Fagerli.
+13. Jarl Fagerli.
 [COMBUSTI/O. Abstractions facilitating parallel execution of programs implementing common I/O patterns in a pipelined fashion as workflows in Spark](http://munin.uit.no/handle/10037/9361).
 Master's thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 December 2015.
-11. Kenneth Knudsen.
+14. Kenneth Knudsen.
 [Freia: Exploring Biological Pathways Using Unity3D](http://munin.uit.no/handle/10037/8327).
 Master thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 November 2015.
-12. Morten Grønnesby.
+15. Morten Grønnesby.
 [Automated Lung Sound Analysis](https://munin.uit.no/handle/10037/11260).
 Master’s thesis.
 Dept. of Computer Science.
 UiT The Arctic University of Norway.
 June 2016.
-13. Ove Kåven.
+16. Ove Kåven.
 [Multiparadigm optimizing retargetable transdisciplinary abstraction language](http://munin.uit.no/handle/10037/7730).
 Master thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 April 2015.
-14. Inge Alexander Raknes.
+17. Inge Alexander Raknes.
 [Spark-SPELL: low-latency query-based search for gene expression compendia on cluster computers](http://munin.uit.no/handle/10037/6555).
 Master thesis.
 Dept. of Computer Science,UiT The Arctic University of Norway.
 June 2014.
-15. Kenneth Knudsen.
+18. Kenneth Knudsen.
 [Amdex: automated meta-data extraction from KEGG pathways](https://www.cs.uit.no/hdl/papers/bachelor-kenneth.pdf).
 Bachelor thesis.
 Dept. of Computer Science, UiT The Arctic University of Norwayø.
 June 2014.
-16. Bjørn Fjukstad.
+19. Bjørn Fjukstad.
 [Kvik: interactive exploration of genomic data from the NOWAC postgenome biobank](http://munin.uit.no/handle/10037/6382).
 Master thesis.
 Dept. of Computer Science, UiT The Arctic University of Norway.
 Mai 2014.
-17. Martin Ernstsen.
+20. Martin Ernstsen.
 [Mario - A system for iterative and interactive processing of biological data](http://munin.uit.no/handle/10037/5762).
 Master thesis.
 Dept. of Computer Science, University of Tromsø.
 December 2013.
-18. Edvard Pedersen.
+21. Edvard Pedersen.
 [GeStore: incremental computation for metagenomic pipelines](http://munin.uit.no/handle/10037/4272).
 Master thesis.
 Dept. of Computer Science, University of Tromsø.
 June 2012.
-19. Terje André Johansen.
+22. Terje André Johansen.
 [A scalable, interactive widget library for visualizing biological data](http://munin.uit.no/handle/10037/3523).
 Master thesis.
 Dept. of Computer Science, University of Tromsø.
 June 2011.
-20. Daniel R. Barrett.
+23. Daniel R. Barrett.
 Undergraduate thesis.
 Dept. of Computer Science.
 Princeton University.
-21. Torje Henriksen.
+24. Torje Henriksen.
 [Efficient intra-node Communication for Chip Multiprocessors](http://munin.uit.no/handle/10037/1735).
 Master thesis.
 Dept. of Computer Science, University of Tromsø.
 October 2008.
-22. Espen S. Johnsen. *Configuration of collective operations in LAM/MPI by use of scripting*.
+25. Espen S. Johnsen. *Configuration of collective operations in LAM/MPI by use of scripting*.
 Master thesis.
 Dept. of Computer Science, University of Tromsø.
 October 2008.

 # Project Reports
 1. Tengel Skar.
 An efficient, interactive environment for Big Data exploration.
 Capstone Project.
 Dept. of Computer Science, University of Tromsø.
 December 2018.